For working notaries · Read time 6 min

 Founding cohort rate

-The first ten notaries to join Smoothquill get a $10 platform fee (instead of $15) for the lifetime of their account.
-Permanent.
-Doesn't expire if you take a break and come back later.
+The first ten notaries to join Smoothquill lock in a booking fee of 8% for life instead of the standard 15% — charged to the signer, not you, and it doesn't expire if you take a break and come back later.

 03 · Payment